smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 You have a report of all workflows and their case results.

-A value of 0 indicates the workflow failed, and 1 indicates it passed.
+A value of `0` indicates the workflow failed, and a value of `1` indicates it passed.

 Write an SQL statement that transforms the following table into the expected output.